 An out-of-court settlement is an agreement between the parties that resolves the dispute and does not include the court’s involvement, except to ratify the agreement and end the proceedings.
 This agreement will stop any further litigation on the case and act as the final decision.
-This agreement will usually give either or both of the parties some relief in the case, and is often more creative in execution than a traditional judgment would be.
-The process allows the parties to control the outcome in the case and have a say in how justice is carried out.
+This agreement will usually give either or both of the parties some relief in the case and is often more creative in execution than a traditional judgment would be.
+The process allows the parties to control the outcome of the case and have a say in how justice is carried out.
 In most of the alternative dispute resolution options, the agreement will only be entered if both of the parties agree to it, meaning that people cannot be forced to settle out of court.

 Is settling out of court worth it?

 While a settlement can be a great alternative to trial, some considerations will need to be made when a party is deciding if settlement is the best option.
 However, because discussing the specific advantages and disadvantages, a party must be fully prepared and aware of their case to proceed.
-Many of the advantages and disadvantages to settling will depend on the strength of a party’s case and the likely outcome at trial.
+Many of the advantages and disadvantages of settling will depend on the strength of a party’s case and the likely outcome at trial.
 If a party is confident in their case, they will likely need a large offer to give up the confidence in winning a larger amount at trial.
-If a party has a poor case, they will need to be ready to offer larger amounts while still trying to save on the overall amount.
+If a party has a poor case, they will need to be ready to offer larger amounts while still trying to save on the overall settlement amount.
 Understanding how a case may play out is vital in a decision to settle or continue with the trial.

 There are many advantages to settling a case before trial, and they can help encourage people to consider settling without litigation.
-These advantages include: